- Find a Trail

 Back to the trail's main stem, the path continues the wooded banks of Dardenne Creek.
 Dardenne Park and the St. Peters Municipal Golf Course mark the end of the journey.

-The area's restored wetlands, native plantings and ample tree cover mean that residents need only step outside their door to feel immersed in nature.
+The area's restored wetlands, native plantings and ample tree cover mean that residents and greenway visitors need only step outside their door to feel immersed in nature.

 Legacy Park to Dardenne Park